tommililja/Farse/README.md

         ) JsonValueKind.String // Expected kind.
 ```

-> Note: Use either True or False for bool values.
+> Note: Use True/False for any bool value.

 ## Creating JSON